 5. If your phone doesn’t work in the test port and you have tried an alternative handset in the test port which also doesn’t work, then there is probably a fault in the local area.

 If you’re still experiencing issues after following our guides, we may need to do some line tests and send an engineer to help you.

-*for DCS, Wholesale & Partner services, please review your contact details here or on your latest invoice.
+*for DCS, Wholesale & Partner services, please review your latest invoice.